 Senior Citizen Program.
-St. Bonaventure University invites senior citizens to enroll in undergraduate, graduate, and continuing education courses for a nominal charge.
+St. Bonaventure University invites senior citizens to enroll in undergraduate, graduate, and continuing education courses.
 The privilege is extended to eligible persons 60 years of age or older.
 The cost of tuition varies depending on the individual's application status: auditor, non-matriculant, or matriculant.
 Regardless of the application status, an individual is responsible for the cost of books and supplies as may be needed for a course.

 Applicants must procure the senior citizen application form from the Office of Admissions.
 This form should be completed and returned prior to registration day of the session for which the applicant intends to enroll.
+The University fee is \$180 per credit hour per course, subject to change.